aspose-total/Aspose.Total-Products/total/en/cpp/conversion/dotx-to-json/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert DOTX to JSON Format via C++" h2="Export DOTX to JSON via C++ without using Microsoft<sup>&reg;</sup> Word or Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The DOTX format is a Microsoft Office Open XML template file used for creating documents.
+It is a file format used to store documents and is based on the Open XML standard.
+It is used to create documents such as letters, reports, and other documents.
+However, the DOTX format is not compatible with many other applications and platforms.
+Therefore, it is necessary to convert DOTX to other formats such as JSON in order to make the documents accessible to other applications and platforms.

+<h2>How Aspose.Total helps for dotx to json conversion</h2>

-By using [Aspose.Total for C++](https://products.aspose.com/total/cpp/) you can convert DOTX to JSON format within your C++ applications.
-Firstly, by using [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export DOTX to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/), you can convert HTML to JSON format.
+Aspose.Total for C++ is a suite of APIs that enables developers to easily convert DOTX to JSON format within their C++ applications.
+It consists of Aspose.Words for C++, Aspose.Cells for C++, and other APIs.
+Aspose.Words for C++ can be used to export DOTX to HTML format.
+After that, Aspose.Cells for C++ can be used to convert HTML to JSON format.
+This makes it easy for developers to convert DOTX to JSON format within their C++ applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}